Eremia Cristea

 Eremia Cristea was a Romanian military officer and intelligence specialist who served in both World Wars.
 A veteran of the Austro-Hungarian Army in World War I, he joined the Romanian Army in 1919 and rose to the rank of major.
 Cristea spent much of his career in military intelligence, where his expertise in German and Hungarian and his analytical skills made him a valued officer.
 He was recognized by Ion Antonescu for his service and was considered as irreplaceable by many of his superiors.
 He briefly commanded a battalion on the Eastern Front in 1944 before being taken prisoner by Soviet forces.
 Repatriated in 1948, he was later demobilized and retired with honors.

-Biography

 Early life

 Eremia Cristea was born on May 13, 1897, in the village of Luncșoara, Hălmagiu district, near Gurahonț, in the former Arad County, part of the historical region of Țara Moților — a land known for its deep-rooted history, natural beauty, and role in the Romanian struggle for freedom.
 He was the son of Teodor, a woodcutter, and Anisia, a homemaker.
 Raised in a patriotic household, he grew up alongside his brother Ilarie and three sisters: Floarea, Maria, and Tereza.